Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 Methadone for Pain Management

+Methadone may also be prescribed to manage both acute (short-term) and chronic (long-term) pain in adults.
 However, as with other medications, there may be some risks associated with using methadone for pain management.
 One study revealed that individuals who were older and receiving a larger methadone dose (greater than 100 mg per day) were at risk of experiencing heart-related adverse effects.11

-Therefore, talk with your doctor about all of your pain-management options so that you can work together to determine the best treatment plan for you that balances the risks with the benefits.
+Be sure to talk with your doctor about all of your pain-management options so that you can work together to determine the best treatment plan for you that balances the risks with the benefits.

 Methadone Side Effects